Minkowski content and fractal Euler characteristic for conformal graph directed systems: Proofs of Thms. to

-In this subsection we consider the case that $F$ is the image of the limit set $K$ of an sGDS under a piecewise $\mathcal C^{1+\alpha}$-diffeomorphism as in \cref{thm:imafcm}.
-Throughout, we fix the notation from \cref{thm:imafcm}.
+Here, we consider the case that $F$ is the image of the limit set $K$ of an sGDS under a piecewise $\mathcal C^{1+\alpha}$-diffeomorphism.
+Throughout, we fix the notation from Thm.~\ref{thm:imafcm}.
 By definition, each $g_v$ is bi-Lipschitz.
-Therefore, the Minkowski dimensions of $K$ and $F$ coincide (see for instance \cite[Corollary 2.4 and Section 3.2]{Falconer_Foundation}) and are both denoted by $\mdim$.
+Therefore, the Minkowski dimensions of $K$ and $F$ coincide (see e.\,g.\ \cite[Cor.~2.4 and Sec.~3.2]{Falconer_Foundation}) and are both denoted by $\mdim$.

 The similarities $(R_e)_{e\in E}$ generating $K$ and the mappings $(\phi_e)_{e\in E}$ generating $F$ are connected through the equations